- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (03 Jun, 04 Jun, 05 Jun).
+Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares and a slight chance for an M-class flare on days one, two, and three (03 Jun, 04 Jun, 05 Jun).

 IIA.
 Geophysical Activity Summary 01/2100Z to 02/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 355 km/s at 01/2138Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 5691 pfu.
+Solar wind speed reached a peak of 416 km/s at 01/2121Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 9247 pfu.

 III.
 Event probabilities 03 Jun-05 Jun

 Class M 10/10/10

 90 Day Mean 02 Jun 128

 V. Geomagnetic A Indices

 Observed Afr/Ap 01 Jun 008/007